-There are so many ways that a set of emotions cards can be used with children at home and school.
-These types of activities are particularly valuable for helping children to learn to recognise and regulate their own big emotions, as well as learning to recognise and empathise with others struggling with emotions.
-With this set of 10 printable emotions cards I have included eight game suggestions but you can be sure to find many more in our Big Emotions Resource Library.
+There are so many ways to use a set of emotions cards with children, at home and school.
+These activities are particularly valuable as children are learning to recognise and regulate their own feelings and emotions, as well as learning to recognise and empathise with the emotions of others.

 8 Ways to Play & Learn With Emotions Cards